adjust/istore/README.md

     "-5"=>"-25", "0"=>"10", "5"=>"0", "100"=>"30"`

-On istore both key and value are represented and stored as integer.
+On istore both keys and values are represented and stored as integer.
 The extension comes with two types `istore` and `bigistore` the former having `int` and the latter `bigint` as values, keys are `int` for both.